ItsUnbidden/jv-telegram-course-bot/README.md

 *To put it simply*, **courses** will have the **same system** for *text* as they have for the *images*.
 The same goes for things like *bot descriptions*, *invoices*, etc.

 ## Add payment provider support
-This will make it possible to pay for courses directly through a **payment provider** avoiding **Telegram Stars** and their numerous issues.
+This will make it possible to pay for courses directly through a **payment provider**, avoiding **Telegram Stars** and their numerous issues.

 Implementation is relatively straightforward; I just need to dedicate some time to it.

-## Quizes
+## Quizzes
 A *potential* future feature for **homeworks**.
-It will be possible for creators to add **quizes** to **homeworks** to *improve* the *quality of lessons*.
-I'm not currently thinking about implementing this, but I might in the future when the two major issues explained above are **resolved**.
+It will be possible for creators to add **quizzes** to **homeworks** to *improve* the *quality of lessons*.
+I'm not currently considering implementing this, but I might in the future when the two major issues explained above are **resolved**.

 ## Improve statistics
 Also, a potential future improvement.
 Currently, statistics can be useful, but it's relatively limited.
-It would be cool to add features like performace during a period or even some graphics, like graphs, through external services.
+It would be cool to add features like performance during a period or even some graphics, like graphs, through external services.

 ## Other ideas
 I have *some other ideas*, but the ones I mentioned *above* are the **main ones**.
 If you have something to **propose** as well, you can do so here on the [issues](https://github.com/ItsUnbidden/jv-telegram-course-bot/issues) page.